 With recent and ongoing progress in the legislation and regulation of data-based industries, both at national and EU-levels (e.g. the Digital Markets Act and Digital Services Act), this project has become even more topical.

 The German Tagesspiegel, a daily newspaper, has already reported about the results.
+The full research report (in German) is here.
 The first openly accessible research document is a working paper, titled “Governance of Data Sharing: a Law & Economics Proposal” (joint with Inge Graef).
 There is more to come.

 The main results of the BMF-project are as follows: